Everything You Need To Know About CPM: The Critical Path Method With Examples

 activitybc

-Before we can draw the nodes for activity D, a quick look at the table will tell us that it is preceded by activity B and that a combination of activities C and D act as immediate predecessors for activities H and J. This means that both activities C and D have to connect at some point.
-That’s why we’ll be drawing an arc from events 3 and 4.
+Before we can draw the nodes for activity D, a quick look at the table will tell us that it is preceded by activity B and that a combination of activities C and D act as immediate predecessors for activities H and J. This means that both activities, C and D, have to connect at some point.
+That’s why we’ll draw an arc from events 3 and 4.

 activityd